TommasoSorgente/fSUM/README.md

 ## How to get it

-Please, use --recursive when cloning this repository:
+Please use --recursive when cloning this repository:

 ```
 git clone --recursive https://github.com/TommasoSorgente/FESA
 ```

-In the following, please consider `${REPO_ROOT}` variable as the folder where this `README.md` lies.
+FESA can be built by running CMake by running the following instructions.
-FESA can be built by running CMake, and the executable will be available in the `${REPO_ROOT}/build` folder.
+The executable will be available in `${REPO_ROOT}/build`, being `${REPO_ROOT}` the folder where this `README.md` lies.

 ```
 cd ${REPO_ROOT}